anantha-ctrl/Laptop-Request-Catalog-Item-ServiceNow/README.md

 ## **🛠️ Technologies Used**

-This highlights what ServiceNow components were used:
+This highlights which ServiceNow components were used:

 * **Catalog Item** – The main form users interact with.
 * **UI Policies** – Logic that controls field behavior.